macCesar/purgetss-docs/docs/Commands.md

 ### Font Example File
 - Copy the content of `index.xml` into a new Alloy project
-- Install the official icon font files with `purgetss fonts`
+- Install the official icon font files with `purgetss copy-fonts`
 - **Run `purgetss` once to generate de necesary files**.
 - Compile your app as usual.
 - **We recommend that you use `liveview` to speed up testing and development time**.